Sgail7/The-Ultimate-Filament-Tuning-Guide/README.md

 **Picture to come**

 **Note**: You will have to test this for every layer height profile that you have for your printer.
 Since different volumetric amounts are output at different layer heights, the amount of bridge flow rate reduction needed will vary.
 Generally, more is needed for larger layer heights, and less is needed for smaller layer heights.
 You are trying to get away with as little flow reduction as possible.
-Going too low on the multiplier may cause poor support for the layers on top of it or, in extreme cases, a breaking of the filament flow, causing the bridge to fail entriely (you will have to really try to do this).
+Going too low on the multiplier may cause poor support for the layers on top of it or, in extreme cases, a breaking of the filament flow, causing the bridge to fail entriely (you will have to make a conceited effort to achieve this).

 # Per Filament Steps

 ## **Temperature Test**

+**Note:** For this test, you will need to unlatch your extruder in some way.
+Whether that be removing the tension knob on a bondtech gear set or holding the lever arm open on a Mk8 style extruder.
+Essentially you don't want the extruder gear(s) touching the filament in anyway, if possible.

+Read the manufacture's rated temperatures for your filament.
+Choose a starting point that is 10°C below the lowest temperature, and an ending point that is 10°C higher than the highest temperature.
+For example, a range of `190°C - 220°C` would mean that you want to run the hotend through a temperature range of `180°C - 230°C`.
+Set your hotend to your starting point and let it stabilize.

+Unlatch your extruder and grip the filament with your hand.
+The goal is to push filament through the extruder with as constant of a pressure as possible.
+Once in position, set the temperature of your hotend to your ending point, and start pushing.
+Keep a close eye on the temperature as it rises and as you keep pushing.

+You will notice that the filament starts moving noticably faster when the hotend hits certain temperatures.
+Make a note of those points in your head as you push the filament.
+Once the hotend reaches your chosen ending point, you can stop pushing the filament.
+Turn your hotend heater off and relatch your extruder.

+Write down the tempatures where you noticed the resistance on the filament decrease.
+Generally, picking a temperature in the middle of the manufacture's rated temperatures is a good all around setting.
+Avoid the trap of setting the filament temperature as low as possible, as it can lead to extruder skipping and extruded lines that were not fully melted in the hotend.

+Continuing the example from earlier, say there's a filament with a rated temperature range of `190°C - 220°C`.
+I'll set my hotend to run through a range of `180°C - 230°C` for this test.
+I do the test as described above, and I find that the points at which the resistance on the filament dropped were `190°C, 210°C, and 230°C`.
+Wanting a good overall setting, I'll choose `210°C` as the temperature for this filament.

+### Good Rules of Thumb

-Set Hotend 10 C below the lowest recommended temperature on the spool.
-Unlatch extruder and set hotend to 10 C higher than the highest recommended temperature on the spool.
-Start slowly pushing filament by hand through the hotend at the same time, keeping as near constant pressure as possible.
-Watch the temperature as you push the filament, you should notice that the filament gets noticably easier to push as the temperature hits certain numbers.
-Once the hotend has gotten up to the final temperature, choose which of those temperatures that it got easier to push at to use.
-Generally, the best temperature is somewhere in the middle of the recommended temperatures on a standard 0.4mm brass nozzle, however, this is not a steadfast rule.
-Hardened steel nozzles tend to need to run about 10-15 C hotter than brass.
+- Generally, the best temperature is somewhere in the middle of the recommended temperatures on a standard 0.4mm brass nozzle, however, this is not a steadfast rule.
+Hardened steel nozzles tend to need to run about 10-15 C hotter than brass to compensate for their lower heat transfer coefficient.

+- Adding 5°C to your chosen temperature can be beneficial if you tend to prefer setting your filaments to lower temperatures.
+It will prevent your filament from being too resistive to extrusion while still maintaining the qualities that you are looking for.

+- If pushing for high volumetric flow rates, chosing the highest temperature where the resistance on the filament dropped is the best option for this test.
+Keep in mind that doing this will cause lower volumetric flow rate areas in your models to string more heavily.

 ## **Volumetric Flowrate Test**